f5devcentral/f5-agility-labs-nginx/docs/class12/module1/lab1/lab1.rst

 We'll cover in detail what the above command is doing.
 Podman is being instructed to ``-p`` (publish) the container on host port 83 and map it to container port 83, and give our new container the ``--name`` (name) of *app*.
 The next flagged items are:

- - ``-d`` run the container detached, if we did not do this the terminal would reflect the prompt from inside the running container
+ - ``-d`` run the container detached.
+If we did not do this the terminal would reflect the prompt from inside the running container.
  - ``-i`` interactive - allows us to execute commands while the container is in a running state.
  - ``-t`` Pseudo-tty
 |